 It is the City's policy to permit its employees to accumulate earned but unused sick pay benefits.
-The City does not pay any amounts for sick pay benefits to employees who are terminated.
-Employees who retire from the City may be eligible to receive payment for a portion of these benefits.
-However, no liability is recognized for unpaid accumulated sick leave because this amount is not readily determinable until it becomes due to the employee.
-These benefits may be subject to employer contribution requirements as determined by the Kentucky Public Pensions Authority (KPPA).
+These benefits are not paid to employees who are terminated.
+However, employees who retire from the City may be eligible to receive payment for a portion of these benefits.
+No liability is recognized for unpaid accumulated sick pay benefits because the amount is not readily determinable until it becomes due to the employee.
+These benefits may be subject to employer contribution requirements as determined by the County Employees Retirement System (CERS).